-I have over 20 years of experience in finance, strategic planning, risk management and asset valuation.
-I previously worked with JP Morgan and began my career with Accenture where I led consulting teams advising financial services clients, such as the Capital Group (a group of investment management companies including the American Funds, Capital Bank and Trust, and Capital International Funds), Charles Schwab, and Industrial Indemnity.
+I also worked with JP Morgan in the Private Client Services practice and began my career with Accenture where I led consulting teams advising financial services clients, such as the Capital Group, (a group of investment management companies including the American Funds, Capital Bank and Trust, and Capital International Funds), Industrial Indemnity, and Charles Schwab.

 I attended Harvey Mudd and Claremont McKenna College, earning degrees in Mathematics and Economics and later an MBA in Finance from the Anderson School at UCLA.
 Through many caffeine-fueled nights and doggedly-persistent days I was fortunate enough to consistently achieved Dean’s list honors during both my undergraduate and master’s degree programs.
 I must say that the best education, however, has come from having life kick the pudding out of me when I least expected it.
 The best lessons have come from falling flat on my face and having to get back up again and try.